X

 Open your web browser and point it to the Bitwarden download page.
 Once there, click the Linux entry and save the .AppImage file to your Downloads directory.

-2: Give the AppImage the necessary permission
+2: Give the AppImage the necessary permissions

 Open your desktop file manager (such as GNOME Files) and locate the Permissions section.
 In GNOME Files, there's a Permissions tab.
 Click that tab and then click the checkbox for Allow Executing File As Program.
-Once you've enabled execution permission, close the Properties window and go back to the file manager.

 The GNOME Files file properties window.